|Corda Network trust root||Document history|

 This check will be performed by ensuring that the applicant named on the CSR is also:

-Listed as a named contact in the contract signed by a sponsor organisation where such sponsor exists (also known as a ‘Business Network Operator’ or BNO); and
+- Listed as a named contact in the contract signed by a Sponsor organization where such Sponsor exists (also known as a ‘Business Network Operator’ or BNO); and

-Is verified by the HR department or senior manager at the subscriber organisation as a current employee with role relevant to the application (this can be achieved by confirmation of email cc’d by applicant to an HR representative or senior manager at the subscriber organisation).
-The CA shall also undertake reasonable checks to ensure that the endorsing contact at the subscriber is a current employee with relevant role.
+- Is verified by the HR department or senior manager at the Subscriber organization as a current employee with role relevant to the application (this can be achieved by confirmation of email cc’d by applicant to an HR representative or senior manager at the Subscriber organization).
+The CA shall also undertake reasonable checks to ensure that the endorsing contact at the Subscriber is a current employee with relevant role.

 3.2.6 Criteria for Interoperation